rambkk/Javascript-hole-in-array/README.md

 # Javascript-hole-in-array
-Javascript holes in array, how to iterate, detect, and replace
+Javascript holes in array, how to iterate, detect, replace, and delete

 ```JavaScript